threeport/user-docs/docs/architecture/overview.md

 > Note: The Threeport controllers never directly interact with each other.
 > Whenever a controller needs work completed by another controller, it makes
-> calls to the Threeport API to persist that change in the DB and then notify
+> calls to the Threeport API to persist that change in the DB.
+The Threeport API
-> the appropriate controller of the state it needs to reconcile.
+> then notifies the appropriate controller that its respective state needs to be
+> reconciled.

 See the [Control Plane document](control-plane.md) for more detailed information about the control plane.